thegetty/artists-things/README.md

 Added custom search icon

 **_includes/components/navigation.js**
-Altered to show current page title instead of homepage link
+Altered to show current page title instead of homepage link, as well as a link to the contents ("Things") page

 **_includes/components/page-header.js**
 Added a list of 'owners'

 **_includes/components/table-of-contents/item/list.js**
 Output the list item for 'thing' pages with an image

+**_includes/components/page-buttons.js**
+Added center link to Things contents page

 **_includes/web-components/modal/index.js**
 Altered getCurrentFigureId() to work with .q-figure__modal-link class anywhere